Microsoft Dynamics 365 Blog

 Dynamics 365 vs. Business Central: What's the Difference?

 DYNAMICS-365-VS-BUSINESS-CENTRAL-WHATS-THE-DIFFERENCEIf you’re just getting started with the Dynamics 365 ecosystem or are coming back to it after some years, you might find yourself confused.
 Organizations searching for an ERP system may not know whether to go with Dynamics 365 NAV or explore Business Central.
-In fact, you may question the difference between Dynamics 365 vs Finance and Operations, or Dynamics 365 vs Business Central.
+In fact, you may question the difference between Microsoft Business Central vs. Dynamics 365, Dynamics 365 vs. Finance and Operations, or Dynamics 365 vs. Business Central.
 There’s been a lot of change over the years when it comes to Microsoft Dynamics.
-Hopefully, reading this article will help you understand what’s happening today regarding Dynamics 365.
+Hopefully, reading this article will help you understand what’s happening today regarding Dynamics 365 and how it compares to Business Central.

 What is Dynamics 365?